 What if I told you that the mere act of purchasing a domain could pump money into your bank?
 No jokes or tricks.
 With domain flipping, nearly everyone can start making a lucrative income.
 Although identifying profitable domain names isn’t as easy as it used to be, it’s still very possible to make a few hundred or even thousands of dollars by flipping domains intelligently.

-In this post, I’ll acquaint you with everything you need to know about domain flipping.
-Whether you’re brand new to the concept or you’re ready to make serious coin, this guide has plenty of info to help get you started.
+In this post, I’ll tell you everything you need to know to make money from domain names.
+Whether you’re brand new to the concept or you’re ready to make serious coin, this domain flipping guide has plenty of info to help get you started.

 What Is Domain Flipping?